We’ve previously written about the importance of coal to society – both in the past, and in the current day.

-Summary – Top Reasons Why Coal Is Bad
+Summary – Top Reasons Why Coal Might Be Bad

-Some of the main reasons why coal as an energy source can be bad are:
+Some of the main reasons why coal might be bad as an energy source might include:

-Greenhouse gases emitted by the burning of coal contributing to climate change and global warming
+Greenhouse gases can be emitted by the burning of coal

 Coal waste from power plants has to be treated and managed properly